The Ultimate Guide to Installing Butterfly Locs

-May 25, 2022Thinking of trying a new protective style?
-Consider butterfly locs.
+If you’re toying with the idea of trying a new protective style, consider butterfly locs.
 Unlike faux locs, butterfly locs have curly loops that give them a playful, distressed look.

 “What makes butterfly locs a great protective style is how lightweight they are,” says Lulu Pierre, founder and CEO of Boho Locs.
 “They won’t pull on your edges, causing damage or discomfort.
 They’re a perfect option for anyone looking for a protective style that is as comfortable as it is stylish.”

-Still not convinced?
-Keep reading for Pierre’s tips on how to install and care for the hairstyle.
+If butterfly locs sound like they could be your next style, keep reading for Pierre’s tips on how to install and care for the protective hairstyle

 How to Install Butterfly Locs